 Hey, I'm Kurt.

-I'm a formerly incarcerated developer, content creator, and developer advocate.
+I'm a formerly incarcerated developer, content creator, and developer experience consultant.

 If you only read one post, you should read this one.